 At home we blew up balloons and decorated them.

-Later they dug worms and did a little ice fishing (didn't catch anything), we all ate a fabulous meal, and Vessa fired up the sauna for us.
+Later they dug worms and did a little ice fishing (didn't catch anything),

 The day vacillated between sun and rain all day, which brought us the most vivid rainbow I've ever seen.